 They say that good wine is made in the vineyard.
 That’s true but the vines don't grow in neat little rows all by themselves - it's extraordinarily labour intensive.
 From the winter pruning through to the spring budburst and early summer explosion into life, we tend each vine by hand eight or nine times during the growing season, and pass down each row with a tractor-driven bit of kit more than twenty times.

 Our grapes are picked partly by machine and partly by hand during the September and October harvest.
-We hire impressive new machines, equipped with clever onboard de-stemmers and the like, to bring in the grapes at the coolest time of the day before sun rise, to preserve the freshness.
+We hire impressive new machines, equipped with clever onboard sorters and de-stemmers and the like, to bring in the grapes at the coolest time of the day before sun rise, to preserve the freshness.
 Meanwhile, the white grapes for our sparkling Crémant de Bordeaux are hand picked, as are the red grapes for Les Trois Hectares.

 There are 30 stainless steel tanks in which we make the wine, ranging in size from 5,000 litres up to 20,000 litres – each one being chosen to fit the produce from each parcel of vines.
 Many tanks, or cuves as we call them, were fitted out in 2006 with an automated temperature control system, which allows us to chill down or warm up the fermenting juice or wine.
 It has proved to be an essential investment.

 Our white grapes are picked first, and we leave the freshly-split grapes and the juice together in chilled tanks, to get some flavour from the skins, before we run off the juice and press the skins and the pulp in a large pneumatic press.
 The juice is then left to settle before we start the fermentation.
 Most of this takes place in chilled stainless steel cuves but we also ferment some white in new oak barrels.